flabat/aws-multicast-demo/README.md

 * A VPC with public and private subnets across two AZs.
 * A Linux Bastion Host, accessible using SSM Session Manager, to be used as the multicast traffic source.
-* An AutoScaling Group with 3 instances, accessible using SSM Session Manager and to be used as  multicast traffic receivers.
+* An AutoScaling Group with three instances, accessible using SSM Session Manager and to be used as  multicast traffic receivers.
 * A Transit Gateway with Multicast support.

 ## Requirements